InterObservers.

 Best for design work

 Recraft is the AI image creator we reach for on real design work: logos, icons, and mockups where you must add text and export clean vectors.
-Recraft V4 ranks first for vectors, and on paid plans it even routes to outside models like GPT Image 1.5 and Nano Banana Pro, so its editing tools put it ahead of general AI image tools for design briefs.
+Recraft V4.1, released May 14, 2026, is the model we trust for editable SVG output, and its editing tools put it ahead of general AI image tools for design briefs.
+The free plan gives daily credits to test it.

 Pros

-- Full ownership to use the images commercially on Pro
+• Full ownership to use the images commercially on paid plans

 Cons